cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 This design idea can enable composability that application-specific functions should be managed by other modules on Cosmos Hub or on other Zones by importing the NFT module.

-For example, NFTs can be grouped into collections in a collectibles module to define the behaviors such as minting, burning, transferring, etc.
+For example, NFTs can be grouped into collections in a collectibles module to define the behaviors such as minting, burning, etc.

 The current design is based on the work done by [IRISnet team](https://github.com/irisnet/irismod/tree/master/modules/nft) and an older implementation in the [Cosmos repository](https://github.com/cosmos/modules/tree/master/incubator/nft).